 What is the difference between the regular Diamondback Trace and the Diamondback Trace Sport?
-That is most probably the question on your mind right now.
+That is the question on your mind right now.
 Of course, Diamondback Trace is more affordable and friendlier to the budget, but Diamondback Trace Sport is only a little bit more expensive.
-Below, you will see the comparisons between Diamondback Trace and Diamondback Trace Sport so that you will be able to determine which bike serves the fullest value for the money.
+Below, you will see the comparisons between Diamondback Trace and Diamondback Trace Sport to determine which bike serves the most value for the money.
 So, continue reading!

 Frames and Forks

 Even though both models come with similar frames, they have been equipped with different forks.
-Both feature the Trace 6061-T6 aluminum alloy frames with forged drop outs.
-Both frames are highly rugged and durable, yet they are also very lightweight, ensuring maximum acceleration and speed.
-Yet, Diamondback Trace is equipped with the Dual Sport fork which features suspension correct Hi-Ten steel straight blades.
+Both feature the Trace 6061-T6 aluminum alloy frames with forged dropouts.
+Both structures are highly rugged and durable, yet they are also very lightweight, ensuring maximum acceleration and speed.
+Yet, Diamondback Trace is equipped with the Dual Sport fork, which features suspension-correct Hi-Ten steel straight blades.
 The fork provides decent suspension on relatively good roads.
-But, for heavier duties, you will make a better bet with Diamondback Trace Sport.
-It comes with the SR Suntour NVX HLO fork, featuring 75 mm travel, 28 mm stanchions, alloy lower and crown, also coil spring with preload adjust with lock out.
+But you will make a better bet with Diamondback Trace Sport for heavier duties.
+It comes with the SR Suntour NVX HLO fork, featuring 75 mm travel, 28 mm stanchions, alloy lower and crown, and coils spring with preload adjust with lockout.
 The fork provides superior performance on bad terrains and trail applications.

-Diamondback Trace is armed with Shimano EF-51 Easyfire shifter, coupled with Shimano TX51 front derailleur and Shimano Altus rear derailleur.
+Diamondback Trace is armed with a Shimano EF-51 Easyfire shifter, coupled with Shimano TX51 front derailleur and Shimano Altus rear derailleur.
 With 3×7 speeds available, there is enough flexibility and versatility to face different challenges, be it turning and cornering, climbing a hill, or going down an alley.
 However, Diamondback Trace Sport offers more.
-Diamondback Trace Sport is coming with Shimano SL-M310 Rapidfire 3×8-speed shifter, with Shimano Acera rear derailleur and Shimano Acera M310 front derailleur.
-A wider range of power.
+Diamondback Trace Sport comes with Shimano SL-M310 Rapidfire 3×8-speed shifter, with Shimano Acera rear derailleur and Shimano Acera M310 front derailleur.
+A more comprehensive range of power.

 Brakes and Tires